harnaman-hk/HireSmart_hackathon/README.md

 ## HireSmart
 ### Employee Referral Application - Team Kamand_Force

+### Prerequisites
+Please ensure that you run the application in firefox browser.
+Ensure that geckodriver is added to the local path.
+This web application has been successfully tested in linux.

+### Setup
 Follow the instructions below to run the application:
 1. Clone the repository and install all dependancies, preferably in a virtual environment.